Judge orders Texas to suspend new law banning most abortions - NewsBreak

 Texas officials argued in court filings that even if the law were put on hold temporarily, providers could still face the threat of litigation over violations that might occur in the time between a permanent ruling.

-At least one Texas abortion provider has acknowledged violating the law and been sued — but not by abortion opponents.
+At least one Texas abortion provider has admitted to violating the law and been sued — but not by abortion opponents.
 Former attorneys in Illinois and Arkansas say they sued a San Antonio doctor in hopes of getting a judge who would invalidate the law.

 Comments / 0